 Applicants who are seeking knowledge and skills in the following are encouraged to apply:

-- Supporting families and persons with ASD/DD
+- Supporting families and persons with Autism and Developmental Disabilities

 - Advocating for systems change